linxuh/incubator-sedona/README.md

 |Viz |  RDD, SQL/DataFrame | Visualization for Spatial RDD and DataFrame|
 |Zeppelin |  Apache Zeppelin | Plugin for Apache Zeppelin 0.8.1+|

+### AdaptiveGrid branch
+this branch add adaptiveGrid representation of spatial object, supporting an adaptive grid partitioning method and spatial index.In addition,spatial join using adptivegrid is achieve, which perform better than origin method

 ### Sedona supports several programming languages: Scala, Java, SQL, Python and R.

 ## Compile the source code